ondrajz/go-callvis/README.md

   <a href="https://gophers.slack.com/archives/go-callvis"><img src="https://img.shields.io/badge/gophers%20slack-%23go--callvis-ff69b4.svg" alt="Slack channel"></a>
 </p>

-<p align="center"><b>go-callvis</b> is a development tool to help visualize call graph of a Go program using interactive view.</p>
+<p align="center">**go-callvis** is a development tool to help visualize call graph of a Go program using interactive view.</p>

 ---

 ## Introduction

 The purpose of this tool is to provide developers with a visual overview of a Go program using data from call graph and its relations with packages and types.
 This is especially useful in larger projects where the complexity of the code much higher or when you are just simply trying to understand code of somebody else.

 ### Features